aslotte/aslotte.github.io/_posts/2020-02-10-first-week-as-a-microsoft-mvp.md

   - '#mvp #speaking #dotnet'
 date: '2020-02-10 17:20 -0500'
 ---
 Wow, I can't believe it has already been a week.
-Receiving my Microsoft MVP award in Developer Technologies on February 1st 2020 was literally a dream come true.
+Receiving my Microsoft MVP award on February 1st 2020 was literally a dream come true.
 I was sitting in my hotel room in London, after just have spoken at NDC London 2020 when I saw the e-mail.
 It's such a surreal feeling, but one filled with so much joy and happiness.

 **So how does one become an MVP?**